Evaluate Remote Code Execution (RCE)

 evaluate("form.#name#")

 Can easily be written using structure bracket notation.
-Instead of using evaluate to dynamically acces the value of the form field, we can instead write the code as:
+Instead of using evaluate to dynamically access the value of the form field, we can instead write the code as:

 form[name]